-What is a Crown Court?
+What happens in a Crown Court?
+Task

 Crown Court deals with serious criminal cases, such as murder, rape, or robbery.

 - Appeals against a magistrates’ court conviction or sentence

 - Cases passed from a magistrates’ court for trial or sentencing

 Find out more about a magistrates’ court here.